danfuzz/samizdat/doc/language-guide/02-data.md

 the key representation, followed by an `:`, followed by the value representation.
 Mappings are separated with commas.

+Syntactically, keys are "atoms", that is, simple values or parenthesized expressions.
 As a short-hand, a string key with the same form as an identifier can be written without the quotes.

 A group of mappings with multiple keys that map to the same value can be written in a short-hand using the same interpolation syntax as with